 Employers should never place particular items in your general personnel records.
-The contents of your personnel files and records are generally accessible to Human Resources staff, the employee, and the employee’s manager and supervisor, in some companies.
+The contents of your employee personnel files and records are generally accessible to the Human Resources staff, the employee, and the employee’s manager or supervisor, in some companies.

 In another company, the manager found unsubstantiated notes that managers and others had placed in the employee's files such as, "Mary's angry because she didn't get a raise.
 She slowed her work down purposefully to get even with her manager."
 See the problem?

-You also don't want the records of a hiring decision that involve background checking or notes from discussions with former employers in the personnel file.
+You also don't want the records of a hiring decision that involves background checks or notes from discussions with former employers in the personnel file.

-- Balance the information you place in personnel records to include both the positive and the negative aspects of an employee’s employment history.
+Include both the positive and the negative aspects of an employee’s employment history.
 Too often, personnel records emphasize every negative occurrence and miss the positive components that every employee experiences.
 Think about saving evidence of raises, promotions, rewards for excellent performance, and copies of praise, and thank you notes.

 Recognize, too, the need to train supervisors in how to take notes and maintain documentation in their management file.
 The same criteria for facts, not opinions, and specific examples, not hearsay, apply to private notes.

-- Factual documentation about employment decisions such as promotion, transfer to a lateral opportunity, and salary increases belong in the personnel records.
+This documentation includes such decisions as promotion, transfer to a lateral opportunity, and salary increases and they belong in the personnel records.
 The supervisor’s or HR’s opinions about the employee do not.
 Official disciplinary action documentation such as a written warning also belongs in the employee's personnel file.